pierre-24/cp2k-basis/docs/developers/install.md

 ### Tips to contribute

-+ A useful setting is to setup the webservice to use the (smaller) test library for development:
++ A useful setting is to set up the webservice to use a (smaller) test library for development:

     ```bash
-    mkdir instance
     echo "LIBRARY='tests/LIBRARY_EXAMPLE.h5'" > instance/settings.py
     ```